 Hanoi is chaotic

 With traffic comes honking: So.
 Much.
 Honking.
 People beep whenever they pass another vehicle—which, given the number of motorbikes around, is constant.

 I’m grateful for the traffic lights in the old city.
-Even though 25-50% of drivers ignore them, the fact that the other half acknowledges them makes a big difference (compared to crossing the road without traffic lights).
+Even though half the drivers ignore them, the fact that the other half acknowledges them makes a big difference (compared to crossing the road without traffic lights).